DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/fixed-columns.md

  - WebView for Android before 5.0
  - Internet Explorer

-- Currently, Microsoft Edge does not correctly support column fixing.
+- Currently, there is an issue with column fixing in Microsoft Edge.
 See this [issue](https://developer.microsoft.com/en-us/microsoft-edge/platform/issues/16792336/) for more information.

 ## Related Plugins

-The following plugins implement column fixing:
+The following plugins implement the capability to fix columns to the grid:

 - [TableFixedColumns](../reference/table-fixed-columns.md) - renders fixed columns

 ## Basic Setup

-Import the [TableFixedColumns](../reference/table-fixed-columns.md) plugin and specify the names of the columns that should be rendered as fixed.
+Import the [TableFixedColumns](../reference/table-fixed-columns.md) plugin and specify the names of the columns that should be fixed.
 The `beforeColumnNames` property specifies columns fixed at the grid's left side, the `afterColumnNames` property - at the right side.

 .embedded-demo({ "path": "grid-fixed-columns/basic", "showThemeSelector": true })